 \textbf{Cost volume computation.} A 4D cost volume $\mathcal{C}^{s}\in \mathbb{R}^{Ch^s\times H^s\times W^s\times |\mathcal{D}^s| }$ is constructed by concatenating $F_{l}^{s}$ with the corresponding $F_{r}^{s}$ for each disparity $d$ in the set $\mathcal{D}^s=\{d_1, d_2, ..., d_{n}\}$, with $Ch^{s}$ respectively the number of channels of feature $F_{l}^{s}$ and disparity candidates used in the stage:

-where $u,v$ are horizontal and vertical pixel coordinates, respectively, while $\oplus$ stands for concatenation at channel dimension.
+where $u,v$ are horizontal and vertical pixel coordinates, respectively, while $\oplus$ stands for concatenation on channel dimension.
 However, by doing so, $\mathcal{C}^s$ only contains local information, which is a major limitation in the case of a sparse set of candidates.
 To alleviate it, we enrich $\mathcal{C}^{s}$ with multi-level costs~\cite{raft} encoding a larger neighborhood.
-Specifically, we downsample feature maps $F_{l}^{s},\; F_{r}^{s}$ by a factor of $1,2,4$ and, for each level, group-wise correlations \cite{GWCNet} are performed to obtain the cost of the level.
-Finally, such costs are bilinearly upsampled to the resolution of $\mathcal{C}^s$, and stacked together, obtaining $\mathcal{C}_{gwc}^s$.
-The final multi-level cost results:
+Specifically, we build a three-level cost volume from feature maps $F_{l}^{s},\; F_{r}^{s}$ and by downsampling them with factors $2,4$.
+At each level, we perform group-wise correlations \cite{GWCNet}, then costs are bilinearly upsampled to $\mathcal{C}^s$ resolution and stacked together, obtaining $\mathcal{C}_{gwc}^s$.
+The final multi-level cost is: